adiologydev/oak-rate-limit/README.md

 Define a custom method to handle when the rate limit has been reached.
 The default implementation will send a 429 status code and the message defined in the message option.

+`skip(ctx)`

+Define a custom method to skip/whitelist the rate limit.
+The default implementation will return false.

 ## Liked The Project?
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W31Z2B3)